-Learn how to make homemade hummus that's better than your favorite supermarket brand (yes, really!)
+Learn how to make homemade gluten free hummus that's better than your favorite supermarket brand (yes, really!)
 Most hummus recipes are basically the same, but there's a few simple techniques that will take your hummus from "meh" to magnificent!

-If you open the fridge of most Britons, you'll find a pot of hummus.
+If you open the fridge of most Americans, you'll find a pot of hummus.
 Within the past ten years, it's popularity as the perfect partner to pita and crudites has exploded.
 It's healthy, affordable, comes in a variety of flavors, and is oh so delicious.
 What's not to love about the beige dip that's taken the West by storm?

-If you're here to learn how to make hummus that rivals your favorite commercial brand, you're in the right place.
+If you're here to learn how to make gluten free hummus that rivals your favorite commercial brand, you're in the right place.
 I'm going to show you all the secrets to making the creamiest, lightest hummus you've ever eaten.

 Let's start by answering a few of the most commonly asked questions about this classic dip: